RETRACING WODONGA'S QUEER FOOTPRINTS

 To browse our map, click the symbol in the top left corner to pull out a menu that lists all locations.
 Here you will be able to filter between community stories and stories collected from the archive.

-Alternatively, click on the symbols in the map to read more about the significance of each location to Melbourne's Queer History.
+Alternatively, click on the symbols in the map to read more about the significance of each location to Wodonga's Queer History.

 If you would like to explore the map in full screen, press the symbol on the top right corner.
 This will direct you to our Google My Map site.